JokeCam/JokeCam/README.md

 - Also i'd be glad if you checked out some of my projects and left a feedback😃

 ### My Stack
+- Javascript
+- React
+- HTML and CSS